lint-staged/lint-staged/README.md

 By default lint-staged runs the configured task using [execa](https://github.com/sindresorhus/execa#shell), which handles parsing and escaping of the command and its arguments.
 Lint-staged also supports using execa's `shell` option via the `--shell` flag.
 This skips parsing and runs the command directly in a shell, `/bin/sh` or `cmd.exe` depending on the current platform.

-**Using the shell option is not adviced because it's slower and insecure, and might lead to problems when running on multiple platforms!**
+**Using the shell option is not advised because it's slower and insecure, and might lead to problems when running on multiple platforms!**

-Please note that if you are using the `shell` option with a functional configuration, _lint-staged_ cannot escape the filenames since the function is supposed to generate the entire command string.
-The default `escape` method can be required for use:
+When using the `--shell` option, lint-staged will try to escape filenames before passing them to the shell (currently only on Unix shells).
+Please note that when using function configurations, you have to escape them yourself!
+We recommend you use the default `escape` method:

 <details>
   <summary>Click to expand</summary>